U.S. Route 60 in Arizona

 U.S. Route 60 (US 60) is an east–west United States Highway within Arizona.
-The highway runs for 369 mi from a junction with Interstate 10 near Quartzsite to the New Mexico State Line near Springerville.
+The highway runs for 369 mi from a junction with Interstate 10 near Quartzsite to the New Mexico state line near Springerville.
 As it crosses the state, US 60 overlaps at various points: I-17, I-10, SR 77, SR 260, US 191, and US 180.
-Between Wickenburg and Phoenix, the route is known as Grand Avenue (or the Phoenix–Wickenburg Highway).
+Between Wickenburg and Phoenix, the route is known as the Phoenix–Wickenburg Highway.
+As an arterial inside the Phoenix metropolitan area it is known as Grand Avenue.
+When concurrent with Interstates through Downtown Phoenix, the route is known as the Black Canyon Highway from Thomas Road and Grand Avenue to the Durango Curve.
+From the Durango Curve to the Broadway Curve in Tempe, the route is known as the Maricopa Freeway.
 From Tempe to Apache Junction, it is known as the Superstition Freeway.

 Route description

 I-10 to Wickenburg

-The western terminus of US 60 is located at an interchange with I-10 near the community of Brenda east of Quartzite.
+The western terminus of US 60 is located at an interchange with I-10 near the community of Brenda, east of Quartzsite.
 It heads northeast from this junction to Vicksburg Junction where it curves towards the east.
 It continues to the east to Hope where it intersects SR 72.
 East of Hope, the highway briefly curves towards the north-northeast through the Granite Wash Pass before curving towards the northeast.
 It continues this direction until it reaches Aguila.
 The highway heads east to an intersection with SR 71 after passing through Aguila.
 US 60 continues towards the east until it reaches Wickenburg and an intersection with US 93.
 From Wickenburg, the highway heads towards the southeast towards Phoenix.
 It has an intersection with SR 74 in Morristown as it continues towards the southeast.